-However, as with most things in the offshore world, the relinquishment process often gets distorted into some kind of “magic loophole” that allows you to renounce without paying extra fees – even though there’s actually no cost benefit over renouncing.
+However, as with most things in the offshore world, the relinquishment process often gets distorted into a “magic loophole” that allows you to renounce without paying extra fees – even though there’s no cost benefit over renouncing.

 Myth 6: You Can Never Return to the US After you Renounce

-Another issue that makes people hesitant about giving up American citizenship is this myth that they can never return to the US if they hand in their passport.
+Another issue that makes people hesitant about giving up American citizenship is this myth that they can never return to the US if they hand in their US passports.